papers, panels, invited talks

 “Anticipatory Learning for climate change adaptation and resilience: Building capacity in rural Tanzania,” Institute of Resource Assessment 50th Anniversary Research Conference, with J. Shaffer and ALCCAR contributors, 2011.

-“Exploring the excited skin: Gigapixel imaging of soil profiles and landscape contexts,” plenary, Fine International Conference on Gigapixel Imaging for Science, Carnegie Mellon University, with R. Stehouwer and P. Drohan, 2010.
+“Exploring the excited skin: Gigapixel imaging of soil profiles and landscape contexts,” plenary speaker, Fine International Conference on Gigapixel Imaging for Science, Carnegie Mellon University, with R. Stehouwer and P. Drohan, 2010.

 “Technology-supported cross-cultural learning in the developing world: The Mountain Project,“ International Conference on Intercultural Collaboration, Copenhagen Business School, 2010.